mikelele239/HackLab-Data-Dominators/README.md

 ### 2. Actionable Business Recommendations

+**Actionable insights are generated for each customer — custom-made for their situation.
+These are just general trends across the dataset:**

 * Target month-to-month contract customers with loyalty incentives
 * Proactively contact users with high complaint frequency or poor sentiment
 * Offer support bundles to reduce churn risk linked to lack of TechSupport or OnlineSecurity